 In addition, we typically rely on third-party clinical investigators to conduct our clinical trials and other third-party organizations to oversee the operations of such trials and to perform data collection and analysis.
 The clinical investigators are not our employees, and we cannot control the amount or timing of resources that they devote to our programs.
-Failure of the third-party organizations to meet their obligations could adversely affect clinical development of our products.
-As a result, we may face additional delaying factors outside our control if these parties do not perform their obligations in a timely fashion.
-While we have not yet experienced delays that have materially impacted our clinical trials or product development costs, delays of this sort could occur for the reasons identified above or other reasons.
+Failure of the third-party development costs, delays of this sort could occur for the reasons identified above or other reasons.
 If we have delays in testing or obtaining regulatory approvals, our product development costs will increase.
 For example, we may need to make additional payments to third-party investigators and organizations to retain their services or we may need to pay recruitment incentives.
 If the delays are significant, our financial results and the commercial prospects for our product candidates will be harmed, and our ability to become profitable will be delayed.
 Moreover, these third-party investigators and organizations may also have relationships with other commercial entities, some of which may compete with us.
 If these third-party investigators and organizations assist our competitors at our expense, it could harm our competitive position.

-Securities class action lawsuits or related litigation could result in substantial damages and may divert management's time and attention from our business.
+Securities class action lawsuits or other litigation could result in substantial damages and may divert management's time and attention from our business.

-We have been subject to class action lawsuits in the past, including a securities class action lawsuit commenced in the United States District Court for the Northern District of California in February 2009, that was recently dismissed.
-However, we may be subject to similar claims in the future.
+We have been subject to class action lawsuits in the past, including a securities class action lawsuit commenced in the United States District Court for the Northern District of California in February 2009, that was dismissed in November 2012.
+However, we may be subject to similar or completely unrelated claims in the future, such as those that might occur if there was to be a change in our corporate strategy.
 These and other lawsuits are subject to inherent uncertainties, and the actual costs to be incurred relating to the lawsuit will depend upon many unknown factors.
 The outcome of litigation is necessarily uncertain, and we could be forced to expend significant resources in the defense of such suits, and we may not prevail.
 Monitoring and defending against legal actions is time-consuming for our management and detracts from our ability to fully focus our internal resources on our business activities.
 In addition, we may incur substantial legal fees and costs in connection with any such litigation.
 We have not established any reserves for any potential liability relating to any such potential lawsuits.
 It is possible that we could, in the future, incur judgments or enter into settlements of claims for monetary damages.
 A decision adverse to our interests on any such actions could result in the payment of substantial damages, or possibly fines, and could have a material adverse effect on our cash flow, results of operations and financial position.